ADVANCED QUANTUM MECHANICS

 Credit points: 15

-The subject provides a solid theoretical background in quantum mechanics coupled with practical examples.
-The topics include matrix mechanics formalism, perturbation theory, the variational method and virial theorem, and relativistic quantum mechanics.
+This subject will provide you with a solid theoretical background in quantum mechanics coupled with practical examples.
+You will explore the matrix mechanics formalism, perturbation theory, the variational method and virial theorem, and relativistic quantum mechanics.
+You will develop advanced problem solving techniques, which will be applied to solve complex problems in quantum mechanics.

 SchoolSchool of Molecular Sciences/LIMS